 It is also important to include third-party crimes.
 This covers an event in which a person who is not affiliated with the association steals money.
 Every policy will come with different deductibles and limits.

 Thinking of Getting Crime and Fidelity Insurance for HOA?
 We Can Help

 The board members of an HOA management company may be familiar with insurance, but there’s nothing like an expert to ensure the proper procurement of this important HOA policy.
 It is not always easy to understand just what type of insurance your association really needs.
 It’s important to talk to and get counsel from an insurance agent who is well-versed in this type of insurance law to commit to the best plan for the company.

-HOA board members should also carefully look through their association’s governing documents to find specific insurance requirements of their Association.
-The HOA should be meeting every necessary requirement set forth by the state statues and by making sure that all state, federal or local laws apply.
+HOA board members should also carefully look through their association’s governing documents to find specific insurance requirements for their Association.
+The HOA should be meeting every necessary requirement set forth by the state statutes and by making sure that all state, federal or local laws apply.

 We at Cedar Management Group can help you navigate the state requirements and your governing documents, so you can have the Crime and Fidelity Insurance for HOA that will best protect your funds.

 - Is Getting D And O Insurance For HOA Boards Necessary?

 - Understanding Crime And Fidelity Insurance For HOA